yaswanthsk/react-dotnet-sample/README.md

 ## Prerequisites
 In order to run this project, you will need .NET installed on your computer as well as Node.
 Make sure these are in place first.

+## Disclaimer
+This is just an example app for the development side of things only.
+This is not suitable for production environments as is.